 People who were targets of crime may find comfort in the Victim Information & Notification Everyday (VINE) website.
 They can track the whereabouts of current inmates dwelling in local jails and prisons.
 Users can access victim resources when needed as well.

-How to View Oregon Mugshots Online
+How To View Oregon Mugshots Online

-As the old saying goes, “A picture’s worth a thousand words,” and that holds true when tracking an offender.
-But, Oregon is very unique in its handling of mugshots.
 In June 2021, Oregon Legislature passed House Bill 3273, which dictates that the display of booking mugshots should be limited until the suspect is convicted.
 The goal of this law is to protect individuals from harassment, particularly if they’re proven innocent in court.4

 With that said, people can hunt down inmate photos by entering the words “Oregon jail mugshots” or “Oregon police department mugshots” into Google or Bing.
 This brings up many results related to jail rosters, daily reports, and current inmates.